ShadmanSaquibR/VolatilityModellingDSE30/README.md

 **Modeling and Forecasting Volatility of DS30 Index Using Time Series Models**

-This repository contains the data and Stata do-files used for the internship report titled _Modeling and Forecasting Volatility of DS30 Index Using Time Series Models._
+This repository contains the data and Stata do-files used for the internship report titled _Modeling and Forecasting Volatility of DS30 Index Using Time Series Models._The full report is labelled _BBReport.pdf_

 **Overview**